How about problem solving in life?

-How about having a life free of problems?
-This question would appear as something impossible to many of us, as we know that it is impossible to stay away from problems in our personal or professional life.
+This question would appear absurd to many of us, as we know that it is impossible to stay away from problems in our personal or professional life.
 I agree that we cannot have life free of problems but if we change our attitude towards them, we can make our life better.

 “Too many people are thinking of security instead of opportunity.
 They seem more afraid of life than death.”- James F. Byrnes

-To begin with we must have positive approach towards the problems.
-We should consider them as challenge/situation, because the moment we use the word problem our approach gets negative and we are not able to look beyond that.
-By using the positive word, we are not disheartened, we take it as a challenge and come up with multiple options to tackle the same.
+To begin with we must have a positive approach towards the problems.
+We should consider them as a challenge/situation.
+As the moment we use the word problem our approach gets negative and we are not able to look beyond that.
+Although all problems appear different whether they are personal or professional, in reality they are not.
+Using these steps one can easily solve any problem –

-2. Find the cause of the problem – once the problem is identified we must get to the root cause.
+On identifying the problem, get to the root cause.
 We must understand the cause that is resulting in the problem.

 This is the critical part as it requires a lot of patience.
 In the beginning we may have a feeling that no solution is there but, trust me there are always multiple solutions for a problem.
 We must brainstorm to find all the possible solutions.

-4. Selecting the most appropriate solution – once all the possible solutions are listed analyse the pros and cons of each to find the best one.
+After listing all the possible solutions, analyze the pros and cons of each to find the best one.

 We humans are very emotional and because of that our judgement becomes biased.
 So, it is required to keep our emotions at par while brainstorming for finding the possible solution or in other words consider you are not a part of the problem i.e. detaching yourself from the situation or problem.